AxiSEMunity/AxiSEM3D/doc/Installation.md

 ### 2. Boost
 `AxiSEM3D` only uses some of the header-only modules of `Boost`.
-Similar to `Eigen`, we only need to download the source code and set the root variable
+Similar to `Eigen`, we only need to download the source code and set the root variable:

 ```bash
 $ wget -c https://dl.bintray.com/boostorg/release/1.73.0/source/boost_1_73_0.tar.bz2 -O - | tar -x
 $ export BOOST_ROOT=$AXISEM3D_DEPENDS_DIR/boost_1_73_0
 ```
-This will create `boost_1_73_0` under the current directory.
-To let `AxiSEM3D` find this version, do
+Alternatively, we can do this using
 ```bash
 $ export BOOST_ROOT=$AXISEM3D_DEPENDS_DIR/boost_1_73_0
 ```